cheng676/Houlihan-Lokey-Convertible-bond-valuation/README.md

 # Houlihan-Lokey-Convertible-bond-valuation
-Practicum project advised by Houlihan Lokey's valuation bussiness line
+This is a practicum project advised by Houlihan Lokey's valuation bussiness line, consisted of weekly slides (presentation of each week's work) and code.